 6 Things Your Eyes Reveal About Your Overall Health

-More than just the windows to your soul, your peepers offer a view of the rest of your well-being too
+More than just the windows to your soul, your eyes offer a view of the rest of your well-being too

 Answer: They can all be spotted early by your optometrist.
-That’s right—your eye doctor.
+That’s right—your eyes can reveal a lot about your overall health.

 It makes sense to call the eye doctor when you’re having trouble seeing.
 But that simple check does more than catch vision problems.
 It can also pick up on changes in your tissues, nerves, and blood vessels that may signal health problems far from the eyes themselves.